-The Associate Professional in Talent Development (APTD) is a certification for talent development professionals who are in the early part of their careers or whose professional roles and aspirations are focused on a few areas of expertise.
-The competencies included in the APTD are the basics of talent development that professionals can use every day, no matter the level within an organization or company.
-It may be a destination for some or a stepping stone to the CPLP for others.
+The Associate Professional in Talent Development (APTD) is a professional certification for TD professionals with at least three years of experience—those who are in the early parts of their careers or whose professional roles and aspirations are focused on foundational areas of the field.

 What Topics are Covered?